Azure/azure-osconfig/src/agents/gc/README.md

 The prototype NRP binary (libOSConfig_PrototypeResource.so) is built with rest of OSConfig.

-## 4. Validating the prototype NRP with PowerShell and the MC Agent
+## 4. Validating the prototype NRP locally with PowerShell and the MC Agent

 Follow the instructions at [How to set up a machine configuration authoring environment](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/machine-configuration-create-setup).